leekib/sandman/README.md

-Here's a more professional, English version of your document with a reduced number of emojis:

----

 # 🎯 Sandman: GPU SSH Gateway System

 Sandman is a system that enables administrators to provision user-specific containers with GPU MIG instances and persistent volumes via API.
 Users can then securely connect to these containers via SSH using a dedicated port (`ssh user123@host -p PORT`).